 COVID-19 causes mild to severe respiratory infections.
 Hundreds of countries are reporting confirmed cases, many of which were community-transmitted.
 On March 11, 2020, the World Health Organization declared COVID-19 a pandemic.
-In the Northwest Territories, serious measures are being taken to prevent the spread of the virus (five cases have been reported in the territory as of September 22, 2020 - all five have since recovered).
+In the Northwest Territories, serious measures are being taken to prevent the spread of the virus.

 On March 16, 2020, the territory's chief public health officer, in consultation with the Minister of Education, Culture and Employment (ECE), made the recommendation to cancel all JK-12 classes until April 14, 2020, as a precautionary measure to minimize the potential spread of COVID-19.
 Education bodies were notified that all students and staff could be dismissed as of March 16, 2020.
 The current order from Dr. Kami Kandola regarding travel and self-isolation applies to all school staff and students returning from travel.